 The Council expects to publish its report by the end of 2022.

-Membership of the Council committee
+Composition of the council committee

 Jeanet van Antwerpen, Rli Council Member and chair of the committee